 The science practices can be described as skills that are key to scientific reasoning in both textual and quantitative contexts.
-The science practices are derived from important skills enumerated in the Common Core State Standards as well as in The National Research Council’s Framework for K-12 Science Education.
+The science practices are derived from important skills enumerated in the Career and College Ready Standards as well as in The National Research Council’s Framework for K-12 Science Education.

 The Science Test also focuses on three major content domains: